iiGaXer/PYTHON-Student-Lessons/README.md

 > Website : *In progress, will be posted*

-> *All projects are finalized, some are left out for future programmers to work on.*
+> *All projects are finalized, some are left out for future programmers to work on - 'Hiatus.'*

 <pre></pre>